Emrek-stack/Pantokrator.MongoRepository/README.md

 Our entities derives from BaseEntity.

-If you want to use MongoDriver Bson Attributes.
+If you want to use MongoDB Driver BsonElement Attributes.

 ```cs
     [CollectionName("items")]